MyIntelligenceAgency/semantic-fleet/README.md

 ## NuGet Packages

+We'll be providing NuGet packages for both the Oobabooga Connector and MultiConnector for easier integration into your projects.

 Here is the [Nuget Package for Oobabooga connector](https://www.nuget.org/packages/MyIA.SemanticKernel.Connectors.AI.Oobabooga/)

-We'll be providing NuGet packages for both the Oobabooga Connector and MultiConnector for easier integration into your projects.
+And here is the [Nuget Package for Multiconnector](https://www.nuget.org/packages/MyIA.SemanticKernel.Connectors.AI.Multiconnector/)

 ## 🤝 Contributing